teseoch/CG-Summer-2024/Assignment_2/README.md

 5. Modify the ray-sphere intersection to follow the generic case we saw in class.
 6. Modify the ray equation for perspective projection.
-7. Compare the difference in the result for a sphere for a parallelogram (you can also create a scene with multiple objects).

 Ex.2: Shading [10pt]